When you show an author description or bio at the end of your blog posts, you:

 It then looked like this:

-The remaining issue was the Visit the author’s website link shown beneath.
-I wanted a link to instead be incorporated into the author description.
+The remaining issue was the Visit the author’s website link shown beneath, which we needed to change to be incorporated into the author description.

-Unchecking the Display the author’s website link option in the theme (shown on one of the images above) did the trick, along with editing the author description from my user profile.
+Unchecking the Display the author’s website link option in the theme (shown on one of the images above) did the trick, along with editing the author description from the user profile.

 The final version shown at the end of published posts looked like this:

-So I found it was certainly possible, at least with the theme used here, to show the author description through the theme itself.
+So it was certainly possible, at least with the theme used here, to show the author description through the theme itself.
 There was no need for a separate plugin.

 However, it was a little more complicated than it might otherwise have been by using a plugin.
 If you go this route too you may need a developer’s help to get it to look the way you need.